klasharr/ssc-weather/README.md

 # ssc-weather

 This is an in development but will be a WordPress plugin to display UK Met Office weather data.
+I'm getting it all working in a CLI command first, will get unit tests working then the last step will be to make it display on a website.

 # Met Office API docs